 M. Sc.
 Hannah Keppler

-Hannah Keppler studied psychology at the University of Ulm from 2015-2018.
-As part of her bachelor's thesis, she investigated molecular genetic bases of economic decision-making processes.
-After a research internship in the genetics lab of the Department of Molecular Psychology, she decided to pursue an interdisciplinary, biopsychological focus with the master's program Molecular and Translational Neuroscience (2019-2021, University of Ulm).
-In her master's thesis she focused on the immunocellular expression of glycolytic genes in the context of traumatic childhood experiences.
-During her master's thesis, she was a student assistant in the Department of Clinical & Biological Psychology.
+Hannah Keppler's academic background is in psychology, which she studied at the University of Ulm from 2015 to 2018.
+As part of her bachelor's thesis, she investigated the molecular genetic basis of economic decision-making processes.
+Following a research internship in the genetics laboratory of the Department of Molecular Psychology, she decided to focus on an interdisciplinary biopsychological approach with the Master's programme in Molecular and Translational Neuroscience (2019-2021, Ulm University).
+In her master's thesis, she focused on the immunocellular expression of glycolytic genes in the context of traumatic childhood experiences.
+During her master's thesis, she was employed as a student assistant at the Department of Clinical and Biological Psychology.

 Contact